ClickCease

 Sciatica: The Torment of the Sciatic Nerve

-Dr. Alex Jimenez has compiled articles discussing sciatica, a common and frequently reported series of symptoms affecting a majority of the population.
+Dr. Alex Jimenez has compiled articles discussing sciatica, a common and frequently reported series of symptoms affecting most of the population.
 The pain can vary widely.
-It occurs when there is pressure or damage to the sciatic nerve, a nerve found in the lower back which runs down the back of each leg as it controls the muscles of the back of the knee and lower leg.
-It also provides sensation to the back of the thigh, part of the lower leg, and the sole of the foot.
+It occurs when there is pressure or damage to the sciatic nerve, a nerve found in the lower back that runs down the back of each leg as it controls the muscles of the back of the knee and lower leg.
+It also provides sensation to the back of the thigh, part of the lower leg, and the sole.
 Dr. Jimenez explains how its symptoms can be relieved through the use of chiropractic treatment.

-Over-exercising, lifting, bending, or twisting abruptly into awkward positions, and even driving for extended periods of time can strain the sciatic nerve, leading to lower back pain which radiates into the back of the legs as well as other numerous symptoms, known as sciatica.
+Over-exercising, lifting, bending, or twisting abruptly into awkward positions, and even driving for extended periods of time can strain the sciatic nerve, leading to lower back pain that radiates into the back of the legs as well as numerous other symptoms, known as sciatica.

 El Paso Back Specialist | Dr. Alex Jimenez

 Approximately 5 to 10 percent of individuals experience some form of low back pain from sciatica.
-Most commonly seen in people ranging from 18 to 35 years of age, the prevalence of sciatic symptoms varies tremendously from 1.6 percent throughout the general population to 43 percent in a selected working population.
-Unfortunately, only 30 percent of individuals suffering from sciatica seek medical attention only after experiencing these painful symptoms for a year or more.
-In a majority of cases, sciatica is caused by a herniated disc involving nerve root compression.
+Most commonly seen in people between 18 and 35 years of age, the prevalence of sciatic symptoms varies tremendously, from 1.6 percent throughout the general population to 43 percent in a selected working population.
+Unfortunately, only 30 percent of individuals suffering from sciatica seek medical attention after experiencing these painful symptoms for a year or more.
+In most cases, sciatica is caused by a herniated disc involving nerve root compression.

 Functional Medicine for Sciatica | El Paso, TX Chiropractor